SPRING 2021 VIRTUAL CONFERENCE

 Bill Taverner, M.A., C.S.E., is the Executive Director of The Center for Sex Education: Bill Taverner is the editor-in-chief of the American Journal of Sexuality Education.
 He is an author or editor of many sex ed teaching resources, including Older, Wiser, Sexually Smarter, and has received a number of awards recognizing his national leadership in sexuality education.
 He is an AASECT (American Association of Sexuality Educators, Counselors and Therapists) certified sexuality educator.

-LONG TERM CARE ADMINISTRATOR CEUs Six CEUs are available from the Association of Long Term Care Administrator Boards (NAB) for the full day (this replaces NHA and PCHA credits).
-The fee is $10.
+LONG TERM CARE ADMINISTRATOR CEUs Six CEUs are available from the Association of Long Term Care Administrator Boards (NAB) for the full day (this replaces NHA and PCHA credits) for a fee at registration.
 All NHAs and PCHAs are required to register for an NAB Continuing Education Registry ID to receive continuing education hours from a National Continuing Education Review Service (NCERS) sponsor.
-To create and manage your account, visit: nabweb.com/manage-my-account
+To create and manage your account, visit: nabweb.com/manage-my-account.

-SOCIAL WORK CEUs* Six CEUs will be awarded for completion of the full-day course or three for the morning program.
-Bring a check payable to the National Association of Social Workers-PA (NASW-PA) the day of the event: $15 for NASW-PA members; $50 for non-members.
+SOCIAL WORK CEUs* Six CEUs will be awarded for completion of the full-day course or three for the morning program. $15 for NASW-PA members; $50 for non-members.

-ACTIVITY PROFESSIONAL CEUs Six CEUs are available from the National Certification Council for Activity Professionals (NCCAP) for the full day.
-The fee is $10.
+ACTIVITY PROFESSIONAL CEUs Six CEUs are available from the National Certification Council for Activity Professionals (NCCAP) for the full day for a fee at registration.

 PASTORAL CARE CEUs Six units are available at no cost for the full day.

 CERTIFICATE OF ATTENDANCE Phoebe Ministries offers a certificate of attendance at no cost.